 Microsoft hires Sam Altman 3 days after OpenAI fired him as CEO

-Microsoft announced Monday that it has hired Sam Altman and another co-founder of ChatGPT maker OpenAI after they unexpectedly departed the company days earlier in a corporate shakeup that shocked the artificial intelligence world.
+Microsoft announced Monday that it has hired Sam Altman, the co-founder of ChatGPT maker OpenAI, after he was unexpectedly pushed out of the company days earlier in a corporate shakeup that shocked the artificial intelligence world.

-Microsoft Chairman and CEO Satya Nadella said Microsoft, the major investor in OpenAI — which was behind the chatbot that kicked off the generative AI craze — looked "forward to getting to know" OpenAI's new chief executive, former Twitch leader Emmett Shear, and the rest of OpenAI's management team.

 Altman said "the mission continues," in reply to Nadella on X.